bojanakoteska/SchrodingerAPI/README.md

 ### Execution Instructions

-#### Running Locally

-To interact with the Schrödinger API, make sure you have the `requests` library installed.
+To interact with the Schrödinger API locally, make sure you have the `requests` library installed.
 You can install it using pip:

 ```python
 pip install requests